 Consumers First: A new era in media

-From Lounge Talks exploring diversity and sustainability in media and entertainment to Tech Talks taking a deep dive into the latest tech trends and innovations; and from big-hitting Executives giving exclusive business insights to global YouTube stars revealing the consumption habits of the next generation - see it differently at the IBC Conference.
+From Lounge Talks exploring diversity and sustainability in media and entertainment to Tech Talks taking a deep dive into the latest tech trends and innovations; and from big-hitting Executives giving exclusive business insights to global YouTube stars revealing the consumption habits of the next generation - the IBC2019 conference offered delegates a wide range of content sessions over the five days.

-The IBC2019 Conference will present five new tracks, which have been guided by the IABM BaM Content Chain®, each with a different daily focus on every stage of the end to end media content chain, with invaluable insight from over 300 expert speakers from around the world.
+The IBC2019 Conference presented five new tracks, which had been guided by the IABM BaM Content Chain®, each with a different daily focus on every stage of the end to end media content chain, with invaluable insight from over 300+ expert speakers from around the world.

-The most influential leaders transforming the industry deliver agenda-setting keynotes giving exclusive insight into the strategy of the world’s biggest digital media, content and technology businesses.
-These leading policy-makers and influencers take to the IBC stage throughout the five days of the conference programme.
+The most influential leaders transforming the industry delivered agenda-setting keynotes giving exclusive insights into the strategy of the world’s biggest digital media, content and technology businesses.
+These leading policy-makers and influencers took to the IBC stage over the five days of the conference programme.

 - Cécile Frot-Coutaz, Head of EMEA, YouTube